redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 ## Upgradeability

-The `Comet`s and `Configuration` contracts can be changed at any time with a delay of 2 days once a proposal is accepted.
+The `Comet`s, `Configuration`, and `Compound Governor` contracts can be changed at any time with a delay of 2 days once a proposal is accepted.
 The comet contracts manages all deposits and borrows.
-A PauseGuardian (security council) can pause the contracts at any time.
+A PauseGuardian (security council) can pause the `Comet` contracts at any time.
-If a malicious upgrade passes the governance vote a ProposalGuardian (currently same as PauseGuardian) can cancel proposals before execution.
+If a malicious upgrade passes the governance vote a `ProposalGuardian` (currently same as `PauseGuardian`) can cancel proposals before execution.

 Any `Comet`parameter change requires a new deployment.The process is as follows: